saleor/saleor-docs/docs/dashboard-orders.md

 ## Order Management

-The main orders list shows all orders in the system, regardless of status.
+The main list shows all orders in the system, regardless of status.

 ![Orders list](assets/dashboard-orders/1.png)

 To filter orders, use the drop-down menu and view orders by date or fulfillment status.
-Sorting by status brings up a second menu from which you can choose Fulfilled, Partially Fulfilled or Unfilled Orders.
+Sorting by status brings up a second menu from which you can choose Fulfilled, Partially Fulfilled, or Unfilled Orders.

 ![Orders list filters](assets/dashboard-orders/2.jpg)

-Click on any order from the list to get the full order details.
+Click on any order from the list to get the full details.
 The order screen contains fields for fulfillment status, payment, customer details, and order history.

 ![Order details](assets/dashboard-orders/3.jpg)

 ### How to Fulfill an Order

 Fulfillment means whether an order has been sent to the customer or not.
 Some orders will only have a single Unfulfilled or Fulfilled field.
-Others, as in the example here, will have both fields if parts of the order have been sent but other products are yet to be dispatched.
+Others, as in the example here, will have both fields if parts of the order have been sent to the customer but other products are yet to be dispatched.

 ![Order fulfillment options](assets/dashboard-orders/4.jpg)